 Other neighborhoods, like Greenpoint right next door, have only a single station or line.
 Residents often need to transfer once (or even twice) to get to their destination, and when their only subway line stops running (such as during the G train shutdowns this summer) they are left with few alternatives.

-Datasets #
+Datasets/Tools #

 To explore these questions, I downloaded some open datasets and got to work creating some visualizations in Python and D3.js.
 For the purposes of this project, I define neighborhoods based on “Neighborhood Tabulation Areas” used by the NYC Department of City Planning.
 There are some drawbacks to this approach, which we’ll discuss later.